-Graduates of our ACGME accredited program will be prepared to work in any pediatric hospitalist practice, at tertiary care or community settings.
+Graduates of our ACGME-accredited program will be prepared to work in any pediatric hospitalist practice, at tertiary care or community settings.
 They will be well-versed in caring for children with acute or acute-on-chronic diseases, Level I and Level II nursery settings, sedation services, and will be comfortable with the full range of common hospitalist procedures.
-Graduating fellows will have the skills to enter academic positions and conduct independent research or other high-level scholarly activities in areas such as medical education, QI/QA, patient safety or advocacy.
+Graduating fellows will have the skills to enter academic positions and conduct independent research or other high-level scholarly activities in areas such as medical education, QI/QA, patient safety, global health, or advocacy.
 Graduates will learn administrative skills helpful in pursuing a career path in hospital leadership roles.

 - Current Fellows

 We offer dedicated mentorship from our large faculty with variety of expertise in clinical, research, quality and safety, education, and administrative areas.
 Click here to view the complete list of program faculty.

 Fellowship Dates: 2020-2022